Indecision may or may not be my problem – Jimmy Buffett

 Check your motives

-First and foremost your decision-making should be what’s best for your organization and people.
-If you are making decisions to gain popularity or to gain favor with some to the detriment of others you are sowing the seeds of low morale.
-You must have the best interest of the team at heart and not just a few.
+First and foremost, your decision-making should be what’s best for your organization and people.
+If you are making decisions to gain popularity or favor with some to the detriment of others, you are sowing the seeds of low morale.
+You must have the team’s best interests at heart, not just a few.

 ©2023 Doug Dickerson